2023 National Indigenous

 This conference is built based on the principles that Men, Women and Community must be united when it comes to Domestic Violence issues.
 One thing we are all aware of is that Men make up the largest percentage of perpetrators.
 As such, the conference theme is centred upon the principle that it is all our duty and responsibility to bring a halt to Domestic Violence.

-The 15th National Indigenous STOP Domestic Violence & Healing Conference is held every two years with the 2022 event being the 15th conference in the series.
+The 2023 National Indigenous SAY NO Against Domestic Violence Conference is held every two years with the 2023 event being the 16th conference in the series.
 It is the largest gathering of workers in the field of Domestic Violence.
 Over time the conference has seen in excess of a thousand delegates.
 It is important to note that the conference is open to all people, not just Indigenous or First Nations’ People from Australia.
 This conference gives a voice to all sectors of the community from grass roots remote communities through to the politicians and bureaucrats.

 Violence against any family member constitutes a violation of the rights and fundamental freedom of that individual and impairs or nullifies their enjoyment of those rights and freedoms.
 Recognising that violence against someone is an unequal power between the aggressor and victim.
 This leads to an uneven balance within the domestic environment which therefore causes further friction or disharmony with other household members, in particular the children.
 Indigenous Conference Services’ vision is to break the barriers of silence and stand as a unified group to combat domestic violence and their aftermath by having an open and transparent conference.
 This in turn will emphasise the inequality that exists in society today.